tristil/minder/README.md

 ## Usage

+Minder is designed to be run in a separate pane in a Tmux session (or in a split inside a program like iTerm2).
+The tasks list will scroll if there is not enough room to display all tasks.

 There are three sections.
 You can switch between sections by pressing Tab.
 The commands for each section only work when the section is focused.